codeplant/mondo/README.md

 * Every object containing a size attribute or function.
 * Simple objects.
 The number of attributes is used.

+Shortcut if no other options need to be passed:

+`Mondo.localize('messageCount', 1)`

 Define interpolation
 ------------------------------